katyanaveka/BAT/README.md

 # BAT: Benchmark for Auto-bidding Task
 ## Overview

-This repository contains the benchmark implementation and supplementary materials for our paper "Title of Your Paper" (link to paper if available).
+This repository contains the benchmark implementation and supplementary materials for our paper "Title" (link).
 It provides a comprehensive framework for evaluating and comparing different bidding strategies in online advertising auctions.

 ## Key Features